Towards an Explainable Comparison and Alignment of Feature Embeddings: SPEC: A Spectral Identification of Embeddings' Mismatches

 Applying the standard linear and cosine-similarity kernels, the kernel feature dimension will match that of the embedding, which is usually bounded by 1000 for standard image and text embeddings.
-In the case of shift-invariant kernels, e.g. the Gaussian (RBF) kernel, whose feature dimension is infinite, we can leverage the random Fourier features (RFFs) \cite{rahimi_random_2007} to reduce the dimension of the kernel feature dimension for a proper proxy kernel function characterized by the random Fourier features.
-According to the RFF framework, given a kernel function $k(x,y)= \kappa (x-y)$ that is normalized i.e. $\kappa(0)=1$, we draw a number $m$ independent Fourier features $\omega_1,\ldots ,\omega_m \sim \widehat{\kappa}$ from probability density function $\widehat{\kappa}$ which denotes the Fourier transform of $\kappa$ defined as
+In the case of shift-invariant kernels, e.g. the Gaussian (RBF) kernel, whose feature dimension is infinite, we utilize the random Fourier features (RFFs) \cite{rahimi2007random,sutherland2015error} to reduce the dimension of the kernel feature dimension with a proxy kernel function characterized by the RFFs.
+Following the RFF framework, given a kernel function $k(x,y)= \kappa (x-y)$ that is normalized i.e. $\kappa(0)=1$, we draw a number $m$ independent Fourier features $\omega_1,\ldots ,\omega_m \sim \widehat{\kappa}$ from probability density function $\widehat{\kappa}$ which denotes the Fourier transform of $\kappa$ defined as

-Then, the RFF method approximates the shift-invariant kernel $k(x,y)\approx \widehat{k}(x,y) = \widehat{\phi}(x)^\top \widehat{\phi}(y)$ where
+Then, the RFF method approximates the shift-invariant kernel $k(x,y)\approx \widehat{k}(x,y) = \bigl\langle \widehat{\phi}(x), \widehat{\phi}(y)\bigr\rangle$ where

 \begin{theorem} Consider normalized shift-invariant kernel $k_1(x,y)=\kappa_1(x-y)$ and $k_2(x',y')=\kappa_2(x'-y')$.
 Then, drawing $m$ Fourier features $\omega^{(1)}_i\sim \widehat{\kappa}_1$ and $\omega^{(2)}_i\sim \widehat{\kappa}_2$, we form the RFF-proxy kernel functions $\widehat{k}_1,\widehat{k}_2$.
-Then, considering eigenvalues $\widehat{\lambda}_1,\ldots , \widehat{\lambda}_n$ and eigenvectors $\widehat{v}_1,\ldots , \widehat{v}_n$ of proxy $\widehat{\Lambda}_{\psi_1,\psi_2}$, for every $\delta >0$, the following holds with probability at least $1-\delta$:
+Then, considering eigenvalues $\widehat{\lambda}_1,\ldots , \widehat{\lambda}_n$ and eigenvectors $\widehat{\mathbf{v}}_1,\ldots , \widehat{\mathbf{v}}_n$ of proxy $\widehat{\Lambda}_{\psi_1,\psi_2}$, for every $\delta >0$, the following holds with probability at least $1-\delta$: